Jordan527/TSI-Ticketing-System/README.md

 <!-- ROADMAP -->
 ## Roadmap

+- [x] Get ticket data from the user
+- [x] Send the ticket to one of three SQS queues depending on it's priority
+    - [x] Low
+    - [x] Medium
-- [x] Use an SQS queue
+    - [x] High
-- [ ] Add Lambda functions
+- [ ] Add Lambda functions to forward tickets to the relevant channels from the SQS queues
+    - [ ] Low priority to a s3 bucket
-- [ ] Send tickets to their relevant destinations
+    - [ ] Medium priority to a trello board
     - [ ] High priority to a slack channel
-    - [ ] Medium priority to a trello board
-    - [ ] Low priority to a s3 bucket

 See the [open issues](https://github.com/Jordan527/TSI-Ticketing-System/issues) for a full list of proposed features (and known issues).